 In 2019 he is Artist in residence at the Festival Oude Muziek of Utrecht, dedicated to the Neapolitan repertoire.
 He is the Artistic Director of the Centro di Musica Antica della Fondazione Ghislieri in Pavia, awarded the 2019 “Premio Abbiati” by the Association of Italian Music Critics for “best musical initiative” in Italy.

-Giulio carries out a constant research activity, which, over the years, has led to the rediscovery of many rare and unpublished works by authors such as Galuppi, Jommelli, Perez, Perti, Durante, Astorga, Leo.
-He also dedicates himself continuously to the great masterpieces of Vivaldi, Pergolesi, Handel, Joseph and Johann Michael Haydn and Mozart.
+Giulio carries out a constant research activity which, over the years, has led to the rediscovery of many rare and unpublished works by authors such as Galuppi, Jommelli, Perez, Perti, Durante, Astorga, Leo.
+He also dedicates himself continuously to the great masterpieces of Vivaldi, Pergolesi, Handel, Joseph and Johann Michael Haydn, Mozart and Rossini.

-He is the winner of the 2022 International Classical Music Awards (ICMA) in the category Choral Music with Rossini’s Petite Messe Solennelle in its original version he recorded with his Coro Ghislieri for Arcana (Outhere Music) and which he continues to present in major European venues.
+He is the winner of the 2022 International Classical Music Awards (ICMA) in the category Choral Music with the world premiere based on period instruments of Rossini’s Petite Messe Solennelle he recorded with his Coro Ghislieri for Arcana (Outhere Music) and which he continues to present in major European venues.

 For the same label, Giulio has recorded the world premiere of both the Mass in D major and the Motet Dignas Laudes Resonemus by Pergolesi, as well as Niccolò Jommelli’s Requiem – both releases were awarded the “Diapason découverte” – and more recently the album “Mozart in Milan” devoted to Mozart’s famous motet Exsultate, jubilate with unpublished works by Johann Christian Bach, Melchiorre Chiesa and Gianandrea Fioroni.